RakhithJK/ThioJoe-YT-Spam-Lists-wiki/Scam-Threads.md

    * Some examples of variations used: "Mrs Jane Doe Smith", "Ms Jane Doe Smith", "Jane Doe Smith", "janesmithzzz" (username example)
    * Don't include the usernames of the fake bot commenters themselves, unless the scam account name is put into the bot's username (such as a bot leaving a comment that says 'contact the person in my username', or using upwards pointing emojis or whatever)
 * Stick to scam threads that are being used in relatively recent comments (within the past few weeks).
 Very old accounts may be abandoned or banned already.
-* If you're submitting a screenshot, it would be _very_ helpful (though optional) to underline in red the mentions of the scam name (similar to how they are below with the red boxes, but you can just do a quick and dirty underline with Windows Snip & Sketch tool for example)
+* If you're submitting a screenshot, it would be _very_ helpful (though optional) to underline in red the mentions of the scam name and the various 'versions' used in the thread (similar to how they are below with the red boxes, but you can just do a quick and dirty underline with Windows Snip & Sketch tool for example)

 ## Examples
 <p align="center"><img alt="Spam Domain 1" src="https://user-images.githubusercontent.com/12518330/147957154-56f1c645-c14e-4f8a-b2c0-b0cd72796597.png"></p>